Edward Cheney: Life

 Cheney found himself promoted in the field to be commander of the regiment and brigade, due to the deaths of the commanding officer and Lt Col Hamilton.
-At this stage Cheney had been in at least two charges and each time had lost his horse from under him.
-Now in command he led at least three further charges and had two further horses killed under him and the fifth horse being badly wounded.
+At this stage, Cheney had been in at least two charges and each time had lost his horse from under him.
+Now in command, he led at least three further charges and had two further horses killed under him, the fifth horse being badly wounded.
 This unique experience showed an abnormal tenacity and extraordinary bravery.
 He was in executive charge of the brigade for three hours during the heat of the battle, and led them from the front, but lost command in the administrative reshuffles required after the battle.
-Although still technically only a Captain, he was given the in field rank of Brevet Lt Colonel.
-The charge and its success, though costly in terms of lives, is seen as one of the critical turning points within the battle, and Cheney is at least partly accountable for this success, and co-ordinated the joint attack of the Scots Greys in support of the Gordon Highlanders, a predominantly Scottish attack.
+Although still technically only a captain, he was given the in-field rank of Brevet Lt Colonel.
+The charge and its success, though costly in terms of lives, is seen as one of the critical turning points of the battle, and Cheney is at least partly accountable for this success.
+He co-ordinated the joint attack of the Scots Greys in support of the Gordon Highlanders, a predominantly Scottish attack.

 He retired on half pay in 1818 following the death of his wife (which broke his spirit).
 He inherited Gaddesby Hall near Melton Mowbray on the death of his father-in-law John Ayre.
 He died at Gaddesby Hall on 3 March 1848.

 He is buried in Gaddesby Parish Church (St Luke's) with his wife.
 A magnificent tomb depicts his moment of glory where the fifth horse falls below him, shot through the neck.
 Low relief panels on the sarcophagus base show Ensign Ewart capturing the French regimental standard, the other significant event in the same action.
 The tomb was sculpted by Joseph Gott.